-As the weather in Singapore is heating up on the mid year, the durians are also heating up during this season as well.
+As the weather in Singapore is heating up on the mid-year, the durians are also heating up during this season as well.
 Grown in the Southeast Asia, we regard the durian as the “King of fruits”.
 This husk full-of-thorns fruit has a distinctive strong smell that might deter some people.
-Many claimed it smelled like sewage or gasoline, but for myself that is called sweet fragrance.
+Many claimed it smelled like sewage or gasoline, but for myself, that is called sweet fragrance.

-Together with the uncles and aunties from the same neighborhood, we took a two hours bus ride to Ledang, located near Muar.
+Together with the uncles and aunties from the same neighbourhood, we took a two hours bus ride to Ledang, located near Muar.
 We are going to get our fingers really messy with the yellowish and marshy durian pulps.
 Let me call that “finger licking good”.
 In the bus, we entertained ourselves by playing BINGO, singing songs together and enjoying the scenery of Johor to Muar.
 Of course along the journey, there were stops for meals and restrooms.
 The tour guide also shared with us a popular folklore regarding the mountains surrounding Daerah Ledang.
 I will share with you about it at the end of this post.

 Reaching Daerah Ledang, here’s where we feast on the durians during our lunch hour.
 Stepping out of our bus, the weather was very hot and humid.
-Due to many tour buses parking along the roads, the walk way was cramp hence we have to walk on the roadside.
+Due to many tour buses parking along the roads, the walkway was cramp hence we have to walk on the roadside.
 Traffic controllers were there managing the pedestrians and vehicles.

 Stepping into the Durian Buffet spot, there were plenty of banana and durian trees.
 I can’t imagine when someone got hit by a durian while walking under the trees.
 Ouch!

 It was very crowded and I am glad we got ourselves a large table.
 The uncles and aunties quickly rushed to select the durians they want when the basket of durians arrived.
 Some people might not like this place because you will be having the durian buffet in the plantation.
 No concrete floor tiles and air-condition, just sand, fans and lots of ants.
-Very skillful and fast, the staffs cut the durians perfectly with a medium-sized knife.
+Very skilful and fast, the staffs cut the durians perfectly with a medium-sized knife.

 With the durian husk slightly opened on our table, we started feasting on the durians.
 Kayden was really excited with them.
 He kept shouting “I want!
 I want!”.
 Unlike Mao Shan Wang, the durians had no “woah” element in them, just simply sweet and creamy.
 In fact, most of the best durians are already in Singapore so that the farmers can fetch a much higher selling price.